WolverinDEV/BungeeUtil/README.md

 	(Click on the "get support" button on SpigotMC)

 ### BungeeUtil 2.0 (Information for Developer):
-	I'm starting or better started a reordering of the packages in my plugin.
+	I'm starting or better started a reordering of the packages within my plugin.
-	Thats mean that most (i think) all classes have moved and all plugin with the dependency of BungeeUtil < 2.0 will not work on the 2.0 version.
+	Thats mean that most (i think) all classes have moved and all plugin which depends on BungeeUtil < 2.0 will not work anymore with 2.0.
-	I also will not updating futures on the 1.0 version.
-I only will do some hot fixes.
+	Also i wount maintin the first version (1.0) anymore.